 After my recent post on Omeprazole’s alternative drugs, I want to stay in the subject of gastro-oesophageal reflux disease (GORD) and its treatment.
-In this post I will contracts ranitidine vs omeprazole and briefly discuss:
+In this post, I will contrast Ranitidine vs Omeprazole and briefly discuss:

-- differences between both classes of drugs (mechanism of action)
+- the differences between both classes of drugs (mechanism of action)

-- their safety (contrast mainly their possible side effects)
+- their safety (contrast of possible side effects)

-The differences of both drugs come from a distinct mechanism of action on stomach acid suppression.
-Stomach acid is produced in response to activation of one of three receptors located on cells in the lining of the stomach.
-One type of these receptors (h2 receptors) can be blocked by ranitidine preventing initial production of the acid via this, one route.
+The differences between both drugs come from a distinct mechanism of action on stomach acid suppression.
+Stomach acid is produced in response to the activation of one of three receptors located on cells in the lining of the stomach.
+One type of these receptors (h2 receptors) can be blocked by Ranitidine, preventing initial production of the acid via this, one route.

-PPIs on the other hand block proton pump, which is responsible secretion of the stomach acid in the final part of its production.
+PPIs such as Omeprazole, on the other hand, block proton pump, which is responsible secretion of the stomach acid in the final part of its production.

 Watch the video below to get a more detailed explanation of the mechanism of actions of both drugs.

-A number of studies and clinical trials confirmed that PPIs (omeprazole) are more effective in the reduction of acid production than H2-blockers (ranitidine).
-PPIs are more effective in the reduction of acid production because acid secretion is the last stage of acid production.
+A number of studies and clinical trials confirmed that PPIs (Omeprazole) are more effective in the reduction of acid production than H2-blockers (Ranitidine).
+PPIs are more effective in the reduction of acid production because acid secretion is stopped in the last stage of acid production.

-- Risk of bone fractures (high doses taken mainly by the elderly population)
+- Risk of bone fractures (high doses are taken mainly by the elderly population)

 In 2017 a research paper was published in Gut magazine associating the use of PPIs with increased risk of gastric cancer development.
 This study looked at patients from Hong Kong who were treated for Helicobacter pylori infection.

-The same study concluded that taking h2 blockers is not associated with an increased risk of stomach cancer development.
+The same study concluded that taking H2 blockers, such as Ranitidine is not associated with an increased risk of stomach cancer development.

-The NICE guideline recommends the use of H2-blocker (ranitidine) at night in addition to PPIs (omeprazole) for people with persistent or recurrent symptoms of GORD or confirmed oesophagitis (inflammation of the tube that connects stomach with your mouth).
-This should be prescribed on short term basis (for example for a 2-week course intermittently).) and when patients experience symptoms at night; subject to clinical judgement by a GP (NICE, 2017).
-NICE suggests additional use of H2 blockers such as ranitidine is likely to be increasingly ineffective, patients may no benefit from combination treatment and within weeks night-time symptoms may come back (ibid).
+The NICE guideline recommends the use of H2-blocker (Ranitidine) at night in addition to PPIs (Omeprazole) for people with persistent or recurrent symptoms of GORD or confirmed oesophagitis (inflammation of the tube that connects stomach with your mouth).
+This should be prescribed on a short term basis (for example, for a 2-week course intermittently).) and when patients experience symptoms at night, subject to clinical judgment by a GP (NICE, 2017).
+NICE suggests additional use of H2 blockers such as Ranitidine is likely to be increasingly ineffective, patients may not benefit from combination treatment, and within weeks night-time symptoms may come back (ibid).

-Based on clinical judgement, the GP may decide to prescribe both ranitidine and omeprazole.
-Pharmacologically omeprazole overlaps the mechanism of action of ranitidine.
-Based on this and as it is suggested by the NICE guidelines addition of ranitidine in the treatment of persistent GORD may bring short benefits, if any.
+Based on clinical judgment, the GP may decide to prescribe both Ranitidine and Omeprazole.
+Pharmacologically, Omeprazole overlaps the mechanism of action of Ranitidine.
+Based on this and as it is suggested by the NICE guidelines addition of Ranitidine in the treatment of persistent GORD together, with Omeprazole may bring short benefits, if any.

-To sum up PPIs are more effective in controlling stomach acid production and management of GORD symptoms.
-PPIs are associated with a number of common side effects; long term use of PPIs may increase the risk of infections and bone fractures.
-In contrast H2 blockers have a better safety profile, however, they are less effective in reducing stomach acid production.
+To sum up, Omeprazole is more effective in controlling stomach acid production and the management of GORD symptoms than Ranitidine.
+PPIs are associated with some common side effects; long term use of PPIs may increase the risk of infections and bone fractures.
+In contrast, H2 blockers have a better safety profile; however, they are less effective in reducing stomach acid production.